amisfa/selflearning.github.io/index.md

 congratulations you could add redis extension...

-if you have problem, you can email me:
+if you have problem, you can send it me:
 ```markdown
 amisfaking@gmail.com
 ```